A Quick Guide on Travel Insurance for Thailand

 Network Hospitals across 500 cities

-Thailand is planning to add to add a mandatory insurance fee for foreign visitors and tourists in the year 2019.
-The government has identified this as an important prerequisite for travelling across the country and there are plans to set up insurance vending machines for people who land at the country’s airports.
-This is a step welcomed by all as travel insurance has many benefits while also being available at a very affordable cost.
+Thailand is planning to add a mandatory insurance fee for foreign visitors and tourists.
+The government has identified this as an important prerequisite for traveling across the country and there are plans to set up insurance vending machines for people who land at the country’s airports.
+This is a welcome move as travel insurance has many benefits while also being available at a very affordable cost.
+Choose the best travel insurance for Thailand that will offer you the maximum coverage so that you do not suffer or miss the fun due to any exigency that may arise during your trip.

 Thailand is one of the most tourist-friendly countries in the world.
 They even have a separate helpline for tourists and the infrastructure and facilities when you are on the road are comparable to many developed countries.
 At the same time, these Thailand travel tips are essential.